winterfreddy/dino-dash/README.md

 ![](https://github.com/winterfreddy/dino-dash/blob/master/public/images/middle.png)

 ### Game Over Screen
 After the player hits three strikes, the game is over and is presented with a stimulated modal that accepts a name to be counted on the high score list.
 The sidebar automatically switches to the high score tab to view previous players results.
-Players can hit 'restart' or 'submit' button, in addition to the sidebar buttons.
+Players can hit 'submit' button to submit the score or start the game again by clicking on 'reset' button.

 ![](https://github.com/winterfreddy/dino-dash/blob/master/public/images/end.png)